Exclusive - Payment delays dent India's flagship health, AIDS programmes

 Several NHM officials interviewed by Reuters said the state health units were deprived of funds for months.
 Salaries, training and building new clinics were hit.

-In the northern state of Jammu and Kashmir, 9,000 health workers have not received salaries for three months and cash incentives for women who give birth in a government hospital have been withheld, said Yash Pal Sharma, the state's director for the NHM.
+In Jammu and Kashmir, 9,000 health workers have not received salaries for three months and cash incentives for women who give birth in a government hospital have been withheld, said Yash Pal Sharma, the state's director for the NHM.

-Treasuries in the north-eastern states of Meghalaya and Mizoram held NHM funds for 151 days and 79 days, respectively, data as of Feb.
+Treasuries in Meghalaya and Mizoram held NHM funds for 151 days and 79 days, respectively, data as of Feb.
 22 showed.
 In India's third-largest state Maharashtra, funds sent in June reached the health society in December.

 "Outreach programmes have been severely impacted," said a health ministry official in New Delhi.
 "The entire system has been paralysed, bureaucracy has become bureau-crazy."